Majdi-Aref/mildew-detector/README.md

 - I built this application as my student fifth portfolio project at Code Institute.
 - To visit this application website live on Heroku, please click on this [link](https://mildew-identifier-11888352e0e6.herokuapp.com/).
 - To visit this application GitHub repository, please click on this [link](https://github.com/Majdi-Aref/mildew-detector).
-- The manual detection of powdery mildew in cherry trees, which is done by examining the leaves with the naked eye, is not a feasible method because, im most cases, the total number of the cherry trees is huge.
+- The manual detection of powdery mildew in cherry trees, which is done by examining the leaves with the naked eye, is not a feasible method because, in most cases, the total number of the cherry trees is huge.
 - This project implements a modern and practical machine learning program that examines a cherry leaf image and immediately determines whether it is healthy or infected with powdery mildew.
-- Businesses who grow cherry crops can profit from this application.
+- Businesses that grow cherry crops can profit from this application.

 ![Image showing the application on various screen sizes](readme-images/am-i-responsive-1.png)